 Piano Comparison Table

-Below, compare the affordable Korg SP280 to some of the best pianos in its class based on things like weight, price, and customer reviews.
+Below, compare the affordable Korg SP280 to some of the best pianos in its class:

 An Interesting Look for the Korg SP-280

 One of the first things you notice about the SP 280 is its interesting and unique shape and size.
 The piano seems to even have an oval shape about it, with rounded edges on the sides and a rounded back.
 The shape of the piano is intriguing and almost seems to draw you in when you compare it to the drab, dry and uniform presentations of digital pianos seen today.

 For me, it is certainly a welcome change, and something that I think more manufacturers of pianos should experiment with, many of them probably being a little bit too scared to stray from what is considered the norm.

 The piano measures out at almost 53 inches long, 16 inches deep, and almost 31 inches standing off the ground.
 The SP 280 is surprisingly light, weighing in at just under 42 pounds.
 This is considerably lighter than some of Korg’s other models, such as the LP 180 and 380, which weigh in at about 80 pounds.